Venku | Listing - Cougar and Mountain Lion Hunts

 November 15 - February 28

 We offer New Mexico Mountain Lion Hunts.
 Experience a New Mexico Mountain Lion / Cougar Hunt of a lifetime, when you go after the fourth largest cat in the world.
 Our hunting dogs chase these 100-240 lb. cats up a tree and provide a close and ethical shot.
-Depending on the weather conditions our means of transportation may be pickup trucks, ATV’s or Snowmobiles during the hunt.
-This hunts a best done following a fresh snow.
-If you book a mountain lion / cougar hunt in New Mexico with us, it is best to be flexible when planning your hunt.
-If you can plan your hunt around the weather, arriving a couple days after a fresh snow will produce the best results.
+Depending on the weather conditions our means of transportation may be pickup trucks, ATVs, or Snowmobiles during the hunt.
+This hunt a best done following a fresh snow.
+If you book a mountain lion/cougar hunt in New Mexico with us, it is best to be flexible when planning your hunt.
+If you can plan your hunt around the weather, arriving a couple of days after a fresh snow will produce the best results.
 All hunts are done with hounds.

 Hunting Mountain Lion in New Mexico